metabronx/sdcli/README.md

 ### `sdcli gh auth`

 Authenticates your machine with GitHub so any future requests are executed as yourself.
-To avoid saving your credentials on your host machine, you may set an environment variable or pass them to every command.
+To avoid saving your credentials on your host machine, you may export the GH_USERNAME and GH_TOKEN environment variable or pass them to every command.

 Credentials are stored in plain-text at `~/.sdcli/credentials`.